 Testing message content and email placement in a pre-flight tool such as GlockApps will help you identify potential spam filter issues and deliverability problems before you send.

-Once the test reveals that your content is being flagged by spam filters and your email went to Spam, continue testing to determine what is causing the issues (links, images, text, sending email/domain etc.).
+Once the test reveals that your content is flagged by spam filters and your email went to Spam, continue testing to determine what is causing the issues (links, images, text, sending email/domain, etc.).
 Email testing can take time, but it’s well worth the effort.

-Like it was said, spam filters are a part of the email delivery process.
+To sum it up, spam filters are a part of the email delivery process.
 Without them, we would be overloaded with spam.
 Filters help us get the email we want and keep unwanted mail out of our Inbox.
-Thus, the goal of email marketers is to follow the best email marketing practices to have a good sender reputation and make their emails allowed by spam filters and sent to the Inbox.
+Thus, the goal of email marketers is to follow the best email marketing practices to have a good sender reputation and send emails to the Inbox.

-Here is another good article where you can learn about what mailbox providers think about the list quality and how they measure the sender reputation and recipient engagement: 9 Ways to Simplify Your Path to the Recipient’s Inbox
+To learn about what mailbox providers think of the list quality and how they measure the sender reputation and recipient engagement read 9 Ways to Simplify Your Path to the Recipient’s Inbox

 GlockApps Spam Testing for Marketers and Agencies